-1. In the Select installation mode window click Typical Standalone → Install Thermo-Calc (incorporating Diffusion Module (DICTRA) and Precipitation Module (TC-PRISMA).
+In the Select installation mode window click Typical Standalone → Install Thermo-Calc (incorporating Diffusion Module (DICTRA) and Precipitation Module (TC-PRISMA).

-2. In the Choose a license file field enter the path to your license file (called lservrc) or click the file button relate to a location on the computer (for example, where you saved it).
+2. In the Choose a license file field enter the path to your license file (called Iservrc) or click the file button to navigate to a location on the computer (for example, where you saved it).
 Click Next.